seb90/raspberry-toolbox-for-meraki/README.md

   client.loop_forever()  # start an endless loop
   ```

   So we get all the messages and topics, to make sense of the data we have to look inside the data.
+(See file: mqtt_subscribe.py)
   ```
   import paho.mqtt.client as mqtt import json